Attorney: Cruz to plead guilty to Parkland school massacre

 He attended Stoneman Douglas starting in 10th grade, but his troubles remained — at one point, he was prohibited from carrying a backpack to make sure he didn’t carry a weapon.
 Still, he was allowed to participate on the school’s rifle team.

 He was expelled about a year before the attack after numerous incidents of unusual behavior and at least one fight.
-He began posting videos online in which he threatened to commit violence, including at the school.
-It was about this time he purchased the AR-15 semiautomatic rifle he would use in the shooting.
+He then began posting videos online in which he threatened to commit violence, including at the school.

-When Cruz’s mother died of pneumonia in 2017, four months before the shooting, he began staying with friends, taking his 10 guns with him.
+When Cruz’s mother died of pneumonia four months before the shooting, he began staying with friends, taking his 10 guns with him.

 Another acquaintance called the Broward Sheriff’s Office with a similar warning, but when the deputy learned Cruz was then living with a family friend in neighboring Palm Beach County he told the caller to contact that sheriff’s office.